ceewaigithub/waffles/README.md

 ## Contributing

 This is how u contribute if you're part of the group:
-1. lol just dc and just push to main just make sure we dont touch the same files can liao.
+1. lol just dc and just push to main just make sure we dont touch the same files can liao 👍.

 BUT FOLLOW THESE IF YOURE NOT PART OF THE 5:
 1. Fork the repository.